Heading out on the water for a training session on a non-regatta day?

 - The boat ramp “on water” and “off water” areas are to be used at ALL times.

 All rowing boats are requested to stay clear of the water ski zones and the main part of the lake when these areas are in use for water skiing and other high speed power boating.
 All Coaches with motorboats must be aware of the areas provided for non-powered craft (particularly the bay area from the 1000m mark to the start zone).
 Refer to Environment Canterbury Map below.

 Training Notification form:

 A printable Training Notification form is available here.
-This may be printed and supplied to the Facilities Manager prior to crews going on the water, OR use the form below to notify the facilities manager you are heading out.
+This may be printed and supplied to the Facilities Manager when you arrive for camp and prior to crews going on the water, OR use the form below to notify the facilities manager of your intention to train.